 Mohallet has to take his stolen yacht around the Cape of Good Hope instead of the shorter route by way of the Suez Canal.

 This is the first appearance of Monk’s pet hog, Habeas Corpus.
 Inspiration for the unusual pet may lie within a series of children’s books written by Walter Brooks.
-Freddy the Pig was main character in 26 different books written between 1927 and 1958.
-If you’re not familiar with these stories, Freddy was a pig that wanted to be a detective and had all kinds of adventures around the farm.
+Freddy the Pig was main character in twenty-six different books written between 1927 and 1958.
+If you are not familiar with these stories, Freddy was a pig that wanted to be a detective and had all kinds of adventures around the farm.

 The first Freddy book was published in 1927 with other books following in 1930 and 1932.
 Additional books followed but these were after the first appearance of Habeas Corpus.
 Freddy was a popular character and I wonder if Lester Dent was poking a little fun and maybe tipping his hat at the same time to a popular literary character with the addition of Habeas Corpus to the Doc Savage stories.

 However, the most important contributor to this story is A. Conan Doyle who wrote about Professor Challenger in “The Lost World.”